J. Frank Hillyard Middle School

 Finish the Silver year with All A’s + First Semester of the Eighth grade year All A’s: GOLD MEDAL

 Students who do not qualify for a medal at the first semester break but who pull all grades up to “A” at the end of the year will receive their medal over the summer or at the beginning of the next year and be moved into a position to work toward the next medal honor.
-Students will be notified in school that they have qualified for an Academic Awards Medal.
-Parents will then receive an invitation in the spring inviting them and the student’s family to the Academic Awards Reception.
+Students will be notified in school that they have qualified for an Academic Awards Medal, and can pick it up from the guidance office.

 Clubs and Organizations